-Raymond strongly encourages the use of Low Impact Development (LID) measures (strategies that are designed to mimic natural hydrologic function by reducing stormwater runoff and increasing groundwater recharge and pollutant treatment) to reduce impacts from stormwater runoff and maintain the quality and quantity of groundwater.
+Raymond strongly encourages the use of Low Impact Development (LID) measures to reduce impacts from stormwater runoff and maintain the quality and quantity of groundwater.

 Site Analysis and Planning.
 Start the site planning process by identifying sensitive areas that could affect surface water flow: wetlands, streams, buffers, permeable soils, etc. Plan the site to minimize site disturbance and connected impervious areas.